Creative Writing lecturer receives recognition for MOTHERBABYHOME

 Poet Pádraig Ó Tuama commented: “Kimberly Campanello is an extraordinary poet.
 Her long sequence MOTHERBABYHOME is a fragmentary piece bringing small memories of abandoned people to our ears in simple language that is overwhelming.
 I heard her recite some of this last year at the Of Mouth event in Belfast and haven’t stopped thinking about it since.
 It is a confrontation, a lamentation, a powerful objection and a revolution.”

 Kimberly has delivered readings from the collection at various events across the UK and Ireland including a durational performance of the entirety of the sequence at the Oonagh Young Gallery in Dublin in April 2019.
-Most recently she has been interviewed on Irish radio station RTE as part of The Poetry Programme (listen to the programme here).
+Most recently she has been interviewed on Irish radio station RTE as part of The Poetry Programme.
 She also wrote an article for the Irish times about her work and the story behind it,.